alexcheng1982/spring-ai-dashscope-client/README.md

 </dependency>
 ```

-This will create a `ChatClient` bean.
+This will create a `ChatClient` bean and an `EmbeddingClient` bean.
 Default `ChatOptions` can be configured
 with the configuration key `spring.ai.dashscope.chat.options`.
+Default `EmbeddingOptions` can be configured with the configuration
+key `spring.ai.dashscope.embedding.options`.

 ```yaml
 spring: